Salman Rushdie and Margaret Atwood lead 2019 Booker Prize longlist

 The 13-book longlist also features Margaret Atwood’s The Testaments, a sequel to The Handmaid’s Tale.
 Both Rushdie and Atwood have won the award in the past – Rushdie in 1981 for Midnight’s Children, and Atwood in 2000 for The Blind Assassin.

-Quichotte, which is expected to be published on September 3, is billed as a “remake of Don Quixote with an epic love story set in the Age of Anything Can Happen.”
-The Testaments, which will be released on September 10, is set 15 years after The Handmaid’s Tale, which was set in a dystopian future where a totalitarian state named Gilead had overthrown the United States government and held women in subjugation, controlling all aspects of their life, especially their reproductive rights.
+Quichotte, which is expected to be published on September 3, is billed as a “remake of Don Quixote with an epic love story set in the Age of Anything Can Happen”.
+The Testaments will be released on September 10.
+It is set 15 years after The Handmaid’s Tale, which was based in a dystopian future where a totalitarian state named Gilead had overthrown the United States government and held women in subjugation, controlling all aspects of their life, especially their reproductive rights.

 The shortlist of six books will be announced on September 3.
 The six shortlisted authors will each receive £2,500 (approximately Rs 2.15 lakh) and a special bound edition of their book.
 The winner of the £50,000 (approximately Rs 43 lakh) prize for 2019 will be declared on October 14 in London’s Guildhall.